yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-persistency-initial-load.markdown

 Since each space partition stores a subset of the data , based on the entry routing field hash code value , you need to load the data from the database in the same manner the client load balance the data when interacting with the different partitions.

 The database query using the `MOD`, `PERSON_ID`, `number of partitions` and the `partition ID` to perform identical activity performed by a space client when performing write/read/take operations with partitioned space to rout the operation into the correct partition.

+# Multi-Parallel Initial Load

+The `ConcurrentMultiDataIterator` can be used for Multi-Parallel load.
+This will allow multiple threads to load data into each space primary partition.
+With the example below 4 threads will be used to load data into the space primary partition , each will handle a different `MyDataIterator`:

+{% highlight java %}
+public class MySpaceDataSource extends SpaceDataSource{

+	public DataIterator<Object> initialDataLoad() {

+		MyDataIterator dataIteratorArry[] = new MyDataIterator [4];
+		dataIteratorArry[0] = new MyDataIterator(10,20);
+		dataIteratorArry[1] = new MyDataIterator(30,40);
+		dataIteratorArry[2] = new MyDataIterator(50,60);
+		dataIteratorArry[3] = new MyDataIterator(70,80);

+		int threadPoolSize = dataIteratorArry.length;
+		ConcurrentMultiDataIterator  concurrentIterator =
+		new ConcurrentMultiDataIterator(dataIteratorArry, threadPoolSize);

+		return concurrentIterator;
+	}
+}
+{% endhighlight %}